hmunhoz/data-platform/README.md

 Make sure you also have [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) installed, and a valid [AWS account configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

+The first thing we have to do is create the DMS role.
+Unfortunately, we have to do it manually.
+To do so, run the shell script `config.sh`, located at `./data_platform/dms/`.
+It will create the necessary roles with AWS cli.

 Now, you can issue the following commands in order to deploy the AWS Stack/Infrastructure.

 ```